christopherobin/mage/lib/modules/session/Readme.md

 });

 //
-// In general, you will have this it of code
+// In general, you will have this piece of code
 // somewhere in your application to save
 // the session key locally whenever it gets
 // set